Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

 Data file:

-    - data/votekick_vote_block.txt - deny list of user you may want to disable ability to start the voting
+    - data/votekick_vote_block.txt - list of users you may want to exclude from the right to vote

         * (SteamId and nicknames with simple mask * are allowed).